Good news: The worst could be over for gas prices this spring

 The national average is nowhere near the unprecedented spike above $5 a gallon in June 2022.

 “It’s clear to me this is not going to be a record-setting year.
-It will feel much more normal to fill your tank this year,” said De Haan.
+It will feel much more normal to fill your tank this year,” De Haan said.

 Economic, political consequences